 However, buy-now-pay-later apps and deposit requirements provide us an opportunity to reinforce crucial financing concepts that apply to any flooring project.

-Buying carpets (or any other type of flooring) on finance with no deposit is an unrealistic expectation – especially when you have adverse payment history on your consumer report that you want the lender to ignore.
+Buying carpets (or any other type of flooring) on finance with no deposit is an unrealistic expectation – especially when you have an adverse payment history on your consumer report that you want the lender to ignore.

 Homeowners with immaculate borrowing qualifications might get away without making a sizable deposit.
 However, those with weaker credentials might have to make a down payment for several reasons.